sgenoud/replicad/packages/replicad-docs/docs/recipes/fuse-all.md

 title: Fuse All
 ---

-You might find yourself in a situation where you have an array of shape (2D or 3D) and you just want to fuse (or intersect) them all together.
+You might find yourself in a situation where you have an array of shapes (2D or 3D) and you just want to fuse (or intersect) them all together.
 The following snippet just does this